Configure Prisma Access for Networks

 - SelectCopy TOS Headerto copy the Type of Service (TOS) header from the inner IP header to the outer IP header of the encapsulated packets in order to preserve the original TOS information.

 - To enable tunnel monitoring for the service connection, selectTunnel Monitor.

+You must configure a static route on your CPE to the Tunnel Monitor IP Address for tunnel monitoring to function.
 To find the destination IP address to use for tunnel monitoring from your branch location to Prisma Access, select, click thePanoramaCloud ServicesStatusNetwork DetailsService Infrastructureradio button, and find theTunnel Monitor IP Address.